Platform-OS/pos-module-user/README.md

 ```

-4. (optional) create [migration](https://documentation.platformos.com/developer-guide/platformos-workflow/directory-structure#migrations) which would setup `USER_DEFAULT_ROLE` [constant](https://documentation.platformos.com/api-reference/liquid/platformos-objects#context-constants)
+4. (Optional) Create a [migration](https://documentation.platformos.com/developer-guide/platformos-workflow/directory-structure#migrations) to set up the `USER_DEFAULT_ROLE` [constant](https://documentation.platformos.com/api-reference/liquid/platformos-objects#context-constants).

-To generate a new migration, you can use `pos-cli migrations generate` command (remember to change `env` to your environment that you've used for `pos-cli env add` command.
-If you don't remember it, check `.pos` file.)
+To generate a new migration, can use `pos-cli migrations generate` command.
+Remember to change `env` to your environment that you've used for the `pos-cli env add` command.
+If you don't remember it, check the `.pos` file.

 ```
   pos-cli migrations generate <env> setup_user_default_role